Envelopes for Algebraic Patterns: Introduction

 \subsubsection{Acknowledgments}

+We thank Manuel Krannich and the anonymous referee for helpful corrections.
 SB: I would like to thank Lior Yanovski for helpful conversations.
 RH: Substantial parts of this paper were written during visits to the University of Regensburg in December 2021 and the Centre de Recerca Matem\`atica at the Universitat Aut\`onoma de Barcelona in May--June 2022, and I thank both for providing a very pleasant working environment.
 JS: I would like to thank Clark Barwick and Jay Shah for helpful conversations during the Mathematical Sciences Research Institute program (supported by NSF grant no. DMS-1928930) at the Universidad Nacional Autónoma de México (Cuernavaca campus) in June 2022.